Professor Samuel Smith

 - Website: Twitter | LinkedIn | Googlescholar

 My NIHR Advanced Fellowship involves developing and adapting four behavioural interventions to support medication adherence in women with breast cancer.
 These interventions will be piloted and optimised using the Multiphase Optimisation Strategy (MOST) within a factorial trial design.
 I also co-lead two other project grants.
 The Yorkshire Cancer Research funded ACTION trial (PI with Dr Graham, Queen’s University Belfast) is developing and piloting an Acceptance and Commitment Therapy (ACT) intervention to support medication decision-making and quality of life in women with early stage (I to III) breast cancer.
 The Breast Cancer Now funded We Sure Can trial (PI with Dr Beeken, University of Leeds) is piloting a total diet replacement intervention to support weight loss in women with stage II-III breast cancer affected by overweight and obesity.
-I’m also a Co-Investigator on the Yorkshire Cancer Research-funded FINESSE trial (PIs Catto and Sasieni), where they are examining the use of finasteride among men on active surveillance for prostate cancer.
+I’m also a Co-Investigator on the Yorkshire Cancer Research-funded FINESSE trial (PIs Catto and Sasieni), where we are examining the use of finasteride among men on active surveillance for prostate cancer.
+I am the primary mentor on an ESRC-funded Postdoctoral Fellowship awarded to Dr Kelly Lloyd.

 I hold strong international collaborations and have been a visiting scientist at the Dana Farber Cancer Center (Program for Young Women with Breast Cancer, Professor Ann Partridge), Memorial Sloan Kettering Cancer Center (Department of Behavioral Sciences & Psychiatry.
 Professor Jamie Ostroff) and the National Cancer Institute (Behavioral Research Program, Professor Bill Klein).
 I was the ‘Researcher in Residence’ at the Centre of Research Excellence for the Study of Naevi, University of Queensland in 2019 (Dermatology Research Centre, Professor Peter Soyer and Professor Monika Janda).